Bassam0Ashraf/Event_Management_System_Testing/README.md

 ---

-## License

-This is an educational testing project for the EDGES Training Program.

----

 **Developed by:** Bassam Ashraf
 **Testing Focus:** Full-Stack Web Application
 **Tools Used:** Postman, Selenium, JMeter, Mocha, MariaDB
 **Duration:** Complete testing lifecycle implementation

+**Contact:** For questions about testing methodologies or project details, please refer to the comprehensive documentation provided in the project files.